networkedaudio/sipserver/SIPServer-Installer/InstallUtils/readme.txt

 	- Server Side Includes
 	- WebSocket Protocol

-7. Check firewall rules, they can be imported from the .wvw file
+7. Check firewall rules to allow SIPServer.
+They can be imported from the .wvw file
-8. Check both system and user environment variables, the installers will set them, and alternately you use the .reg file to import them (simply click on it)
-9. Check C:\SipServer\sounds and recordings to ensure all required files are present
+8. Check C:\SipServer\sounds and recordings to ensure all required files are present
-10. Test by
+9. Test by
 	- starting/restarting IIS
-	- starting the SIPServer service using Microsoft Services or
+	- starting the SIPServer service using the provided desktop or start menu shortcuts
- 	- manually starting C:\inetpub\SipServer\SipServer.exe in a command prompt
 	- Using Miscrosoft Edge to access
-		- Communicator at 10.8.91.10 or .11
+		- Communicator at 10.8.91.10 or .11 (depending on where the server is running)
 		- Kiosk at 10.8.91.10/Kiosk  or .11/Kiosk